Western Bonelli's warbler: Description

 Western Bonelli's warbler is a small passerine bird, found in forest and woodland.
 Four to six eggs are laid in a nest on the ground.
+The eggs are white with reddish-brown markings and are laid in clutches of 3-5 eggs.
+The incubation period is around 14 days long, and the chicks fledge after 10-14 days.
+Cuckoo nest predation and brood parasitism are major hazards to the breeding success of western Bonelli's warblers.
 Like most warblers, western Bonelli's warbler is insectivorous.

 The adult has a plain grey-green back, green-toned rump and wings and whitish underparts.
 The bill is small and pointed and the legs brown.
 The sexes are identical, as with most warblers.

 The western Bonelli's warbler has a browner tinge to the upperparts than the eastern Bonelli's warbler; the latter sometimes has a greenish tinge instead.
 The song is a fast monotone trill, only slightly different from eastern Bonelli's, and also with some similarity to the wood warbler.
 The call of the western Bonelli's warbler is a disyllabic hu-it, differing from that of the eastern Bonelli's warbler which is a hard chup, reminiscent of a crossbill or a house sparrow.